VNGRD/mdhvn/README.md

 # mdhvn.xyz

 ## what dis
-- a wip exercise in turning my quartz-published garden into something minimal and html-based... that eventually turned into an attempt at combining everything that i am currently using (startpage/garden/memex) into one (hopefully) functional website
+- a wip exercise in turning my quartz-published garden into something minimal and heavily text-based... that eventually turned into an attempt at combining everything that i am currently using (startpage/garden/memex) into one (hopefully) functional website
 - original release was in [neocities](https://rzy.neocities.org) but ultimately decided to host it on github instead for easier workflow

 ## to-do